SEM6-2023/SEMG6/Use-Case-Grp6.md

 ### ID: UC-3

 ### Description
-Search for People who speaks Number of languages from greatest number to smallest
+Search for People who speaks Number of languages from greatest number to smallest.

 ### Primary Actor
 System Administrator